Camera Module Reference

 |---|---|---|

-| Infrastructure Required | None | RTMP Server |
+| Infrastructure Required | None | Your own ingest server |

-| Multiple Apps Can Stream | ✅ Yes | ❌ No (Exclusive) |
+| Multiple Apps Can Stream | Yes | No (Exclusive) |

-| Blocks Other Apps | ❌ No | ✅ Yes |
+| Blocks Other Apps | No | Yes |

-| Viewer URLs Provided | ✅ HLS/DASH/WebRTC | ❌ You manage |
+| Viewer URLs Provided | HLS/DASH/WebRTC | You manage |

-| Best For | Social media, prototypes, multi-app scenarios | Custom servers, exclusive access |
+| Best For | Social media, prototypes, multi-app | Custom servers, exclusive access |

-| Requires Internet | Yes | No |
+| Requires Internet | Yes | Depends on server location |

 Error Handling